lely-industries/lely-core/docker/README.md

 This folder contains docker images configurations used by Continous Integration system to build and validate lely-core libraries.
-The same contaniners can be used by developers to quickly check set-up local development environment.
+The same contaniners can be used by developers to quickly set up local development environment.

 ## Folder structure